Thai-bit/cellphone-tower/README.md

   that live along the road.

  #### Time Complexity:
- -  This program time complexity is O(n^2) because it uses selection sort
+ -  This program time complexity is O(n^2) because it uses selection sort to sort the house positions.